moneytrees/moneybags/README.md

 ### Try it yourself!

 #### You can watch the video demo below that can demo the process for you.
-After you've registered and logged in, please connect bank by using username: user_good and password: pass_good

 #### Video Demo: https://drive.google.com/file/d/1AjWtzn56s4NBhuWRXqZ1ManLrwxaI6Ka/view

+#### Simulated experience

+If you'd like to browse the project as an end-user, you have **two options**:

+1. A development server has been setup with sample bank data available through the following URL: http://demo.money-tree.io.
+After you've registered and logged in, please connect bank by using username: _user_good_ and password: _pass_good_
+2. If you would like to see how the project operates with real bank data, you can visit the following secure site, with your preferred banking account username and password: https://money-tree.io

+Please note, our project does not store your banking information at any point, and all identifyable data is encrypted through Plaid.

 #### TEST STATUS: [![CircleCI](https://circleci.com/gh/moneytrees/moneybags/tree/develop.svg?style=svg)](https://circleci.com/gh/moneytrees/moneybags/tree/develop)